-We’re super excited about this week’s blog post as it’s something a little different…an author interview!
-We love nothing more than to chat to authors about their writing processes, so when we were lucky enough to be approached by best-selling author Alex Owumi to discuss his latest book THE FIRE RAVEN: The Winter Vendetta, of course, we jumped at the chance.
+I’m super excited about this week’s blog post as it’s something a little different…an author interview!
+I love nothing more than to chat to authors about their writing processes, so when I was lucky enough to be approached by best-selling author Alex Owumi to discuss his latest book The Fire Raven: The Winter Vendetta, of course I jumped at the chance.
 Alex is currently doing a blog tour for the new book in his The Fire Raven trilogy, a thriller/suspense series following protagonist and assassin, Raven Winter.
 Check out the covers for all three books and Alex’s author bio below!

-H+B: Hi Alex, we’re very excited to have you on our blog!
-Thanks so much for taking the time to talk to us, we can’t wait to get to know a little bit about you as an author and of course, your new book.
-Let’s launch in with our first question…
+Hi Alex, I’m very excited to have you on my blog!
+Thanks so much for taking the time to talk to me, I can’t wait to get to know a little bit about you as an author and of course, your new book.
+Let’s launch in with the first question…

 First things first, you’ve had a very interesting life – have you always wanted to incorporate writing into said life, or is your interest in writing something that developed later?
 What inspired you to launch a writing career?

 That’s awesome!
 Sometimes having that support is all you need to push yourself forward and get writing.
-That said, it can’t have been easy to fit writing a trilogy into your daily life, and we’re super impressed that you’ve done it so quickly.
-It’s taken us three years to reach the third draft stage of a single book!
-Some might say we need to get on with it!
-Can you tell us a bit more about your writing routine?
+That said, it can’t have been easy to fit writing a trilogy into your daily life, and I’m super impressed that you’ve done it so quickly.
+It’s taken me three years to reach the third draft stage of a single book!
+Some might say I need to get on with it!
+Can you tell me a bit more about your writing routine?
 When and where do you write?
 How do you find the time?

 I think that’s a philosophy we should all incorporate into our lives!
-Now, the age-old question (and perhaps our favourite) – do you outline or improvise?
-Can you talk to us a little bit more about how you approach your first drafts?
+Now, the age-old question (and perhaps my favourite) – do you outline or improvise?
+Can you talk to me a little bit more about how you approach your first drafts?

-H+B: We love it when that happens.
-We guess that’s how you felt when you wrote The Fire Raven Trilogy.
+I love it when that happens.
+I guess that’s how you felt when you wrote The Fire Raven Trilogy.
 This new book is the last in the series – how did you come up with the idea for the trilogy?
 And how did you find writing a trilogy in comparison to writing a stand-alone book?
 Do you have any advice for budding series writers?